wongey/binom-det/README.md

 ### Files

-- We provide a service to the reader by experimentally checking identities in the statements of key lemmas, propositions, theorems and corollaries in our paper by instantiating for small values of r and m.
+- The following files contain a compilation of experiments that check identities in the statements of key lemmas, propositions, theorems and corollaries in our paper by instantiating for small values of r and m.
 The results of our experiments are compiled here as both a Mathematica notebook (with a pdf version for those without a Mathematica installation) and a Maple script.
   - Sanity Check (Mathematica): [Download zip file (63 KB)](https://drive.google.com/file/d/1bzLgXgHcVXG4AvGCh4Q5CY-pmjHOnw1e/view?usp=sharing)
   - Sanity Check (Maple): [Download text file](https://docs.google.com/document/d/1a2MEfAvPromvl5j6--Mfip4vAqcHcN6Q6u3ApjhY2A4/edit?usp=sharing)